Along the Bolivian Highway

 Ebook Jun 2014 | ISBN 978-0-8122-0982-2 | $65.00s | £42.50 | About | Add to cart

 "Shakow has produced a fascinating and beautifully written ethnography that explores the question: 'What might postneoliberalism look like?'
 In her portrayal of upwardly mobile urban indigenous Bolivians, out go polarized constructions of the social categories class and ethnicity.
 Instead we see an indigenous middle class dynamically shaped by effects of the coca boom, free-market government reforms, and different interpretations of Evo Morales's state socialism.
 Shakow shows us the work world of this heterogeneous labor force and their debates about social transformation, clientelism, and commitments to new sorts of collective action.
 This is a pathbreaking, theoretically sophisticated ethnography that is an exciting, very accessible read."—Kay Warren, Brown University

 "This detailed and insightful ethnography focuses on the ambiguities and complexities of race, class, and political-economic transformation in the Bolivian middle classes, which are often ignored in studies of power and resistance."—Bret Gustafson, Washington University in St. Louis

-Focusing on social and political struggles that hinged on class and racial status in a provincial boomtown in Central Bolivia, Shakow traces the experiences of first-generation teachers, agronomists, lawyers, and prosperous merchants.
-They puzzled over whom to marry, how to claim public interest in the face of accusations of selfishness, and whether to seek political patronage jobs amidst high unemployment.
-By linking the intimate politics within families to regional and national power struggles, Along the Bolivian Highway sheds light on what it means to be middle class in the Third World.
+Focusing on social and political struggles that hinged on class and racial status in a provincial boomtown in central Bolivia, Shakow recounts the experiences of first-generation teachers, agronomists, lawyers, and prosperous merchants.
+They puzzled over whom to marry, how to claim public interest in the face of accusations of selfishness, and whether to seek political patronage jobs amid high unemployment.
+By linking the intimate politics within families to regional and national power struggles, Along the Bolivian Highway sheds light on what it means to be middle class in the developing world.

 Miriam Shakow teaches anthropology and history at The College of New Jersey.